-Tara drops by to see Steed and is surprised to find him carrying a gun, and Mother (Patrick Newell) and Rhonda (Rhonda Parker) in residence.
-Steed tells her he's to protect Miranda Loxton, key witness in the Murder International trial.
-Steed leaves to meet Miranda at a carpark, accompanied by Bobby Cleaver (Harvey Ashby) while Mother settles in, with relish, to sample Steed's liquor cabinet (sound familiar?).
-Cleaver hides in the back of the car with a dummy of Miranda's clown costume while Steed drives towards her, tailed by Rista.
-Cleaver takes over the steering wheel, hoiks the dummy upright and takes off while Steed and Miranda hide behind another car - with their tail gone, Steed and Miranda hop in the car and drive off in the other direction.
+Tara King (Linda Thorson) drops by to see John Steed (Patrick Macnee) and is surprised to find him carrying a gun, and Mother (Patrick Newell) and Rhonda (Rhonda Parker) in residence.
+Steed tells her he’s to protect Miranda Loxton, key witness in the Murder International trial.
+Steed leaves to meet Miranda at a carpark, accompanied by Bobby Cleaver (Harvey Ashby) while Mother settles in, with relish, to sample Steed’s liquor cabinet (sound familiar?).
+Cleaver hides in the back of the car with a dummy of Miranda’s clown costume while Steed drives towards her, tailed by Rista.
+Cleaver takes over the steering wheel, hoicks the dummy upright and takes off while Steed and Miranda hide behind another car - with their tail gone, Steed and Miranda hop in the car and drive off in the other direction.

 Steed leads Miranda into “Fort Steed”, his childhood playroom, known only to two of his old boyhood chums.
 He pours her a glass of champagne and when she’s upset about spending a whole week there, he pulls out his old toy soldiers.
 He mentions some of the battles he’s recreated and is surprised when Miranda disputes his description of Déclair’s retreat as “ignominious”.
 They agree to recreate the battle with Miranda playing Déclair.
 Tara meanwhile has remembered the phrase “Fort Steed” but can tell Firth nothing more.
 Lt Barrett enters and tells them he’s founds plans for another booby trap, inside a gold pencil which Tara recognises as the same as one she gave Steed for Christmas.
 Firth implores her to remember before the bomb goes off.